-After listening to a lot of thoughtful feedback and discussion from a wide range of voices in the government web community, we’ve decided to change our name to the U.S. Web Design System.
+After listening to a lot of thoughtful feedback and discussion (through GitHub and other channels) from a wide range of voices in the government web community, we’ve decided to change our name to the U.S. Web Design System.
 (You don’t need to update any code for this, it’s simply an announcement.)

 Here’s why we’re making the change:

 - We wanted to clarify our project: they’re not mandatory standards, but a system of tools and guidelines that anyone can choose to build better government websites and services.